About the Award

 All application materials should be submitted through proposalCENTRAL, by the application due date.
 Applicants who do not already have an account in proposalCENTRAL must register for an account prior to beginning application.
 Once logged into proposalCENTRAL, search for Rivkin Center in the Grant Opportunities tab and select the appropriate grant.

 Applications will only be accepted during the open competition window and will not be considered after the deadline.
 The completed application must be validated to ensure all materials have been submitted.
-Signature pages must be printed for a wet signature (not an electronic signature) from the named institutional official which can then be uploaded.
-To ensure a successful submission has taken place, confirm that the status of the application has changed to “Submitted.”
+Electronic signatures from the named institutional official and the applicant are acceptable on the signature page.
+To ensure a successful submission has taken place, confirm that the status of the application has changed to “Submitted”.

 University of Washington2017 Cookie Laughlin Bridge Funding Award: The role of fallopian tube microbiome in ovarian carcinogenesis